semaphore-protocol/website/versioned_docs/version-V3/guides/identities.md

 ### Create random identities

-To create a random identity, instantiate `Identity` without any parameters--for example:
+To create a random identity, instantiate `Identity` without any parameters.
+For example:

 ```ts
 import { Identity } from "@semaphore-protocol/identity"